This document presents a set of

 from untrusted providers.

-can configure the new settings.
-Here are patches for the default Android web browser and
+can handle the new settings (otherwise they always disable CORS).
+Here are patches for the

-for other three selected browsers,
+default Android web browser and for other three selected browsers,

 epiphany (Linux/Gnome), Zirco (Android) and